-Emily Steel has written a thoughtful piece on how the intent of the National Disability Strategy has been left languishing while the NDIS receives all the attention.
-Her main point is that the processes and outcomes can end up working against inclusion and perpetuating segregation.
-She says, “But on its own, the NDIS … risks perpetuating segregation built on the perception that people with disability have ‘special needs’ that cannot be addressed in mainstream society.”
-The NDIS will only support a relatively small number of people with disability.
+Editor’s note: The NDIS supports a relatively small number of people with disability.
 So what can others expect if they do not qualify for NDIS support?
-Will the public and private sectors falsely believe that they no longer need to take responsibility for inclusion?
+Will the public and private sectors believe they no longer need to take responsibility for inclusion?
 All the more reason to support the push for universally designed environments, services, products and programs.
-You can go to LinkedIn for the full article by Emily.

 The graphic, found on Pinterest, neatly shows the concepts of exclusion, separation, integration and inclusion.